DineshGauda/ADM_Wildfile_Prediction/README.md

 **Project Description:**

-In this project an interesting demonstration of machine learning in the field of wildfire prediction was performed.
+In this project, an interesting demonstration of machine learning in the field of wildfire prediction was performed.
 This was achieved using historical remote sensing and weather data.
-Machine learning models (SVM, RF, ANN, AutoML) using these data resulted positivelyin predicting accurate wildfires.
+Machine learning models (SVM, RF, ANN, AutoML) using these data resulted in positively predicting accurate wildfires.

 **Tools & Languages Used:**
 1. R